OpenBankingToolkit/cdr-bom/README.md

 Basically, the BOM allows add as many CDR dependencies as need without worrying about mixing bad versions.

-By sharing the same bom thru cdr projects, we can assure a certain consistency between the different CDR maven projects.

 Consumer Data Right Standards: https://consumerdatastandardsaustralia.github.io/standards.

 ## Artifact